RahulHP/Designing-Data-Intensive-Applications-Notes/Chap6.md

 This results in additional work for reading queries, since each query will now have to get data from 100 partitions and combine it together.
 So instead of doing randint() for all keys, only do it for the hot keys.

-This also needs additional bookkeeping - The system has to track which keys are hot and need this randint() annd which keys do not need it.
+This also needs additional bookkeeping - The system has to track which keys are hot and need this randint() and which keys do not need it.

 ## Secondary Indexes
 For this section, assume that we are operating a website for selling used cars.
 Each listing has a `document ID` and each car has `color` and `make`.
 The database is partitioned by document ID.
 The user should be able to query by `color` and `make`.